Superalgos/Superalgos/README.md

 ## Datetime Range

-There are two ways to define the datetime in which a simulation starts.
-However, in both cases, the simulation never ends, and keeps running until the present time.

-1. **With a parametric datetime starting point**: This method is used to always run the simulation starting from the same datetime.
-In this case, you need to enter an *initialDatetime* in the *Time Range* parameter of your Trading System:

 | Parameters | Time Range |
 | :---: | :---: |
 | ![parameters](https://user-images.githubusercontent.com/13994516/63508921-3f46d780-c4db-11e9-970d-8d5e2ca5ebe3.png) | ![time-range](https://user-images.githubusercontent.com/13994516/63638435-0dbf3f00-c688-11e9-8bbd-5e00906cdfa1.png) |

+The Datetime Range parameter of your Trading System is used to control the period of time in which the simulation will be calculated.
+Depending on how you set up this parameter you will be either backtesing, paper-trading, or both at the same time.

+1. **Backtesting**:

+**A.** To backtest a specific period of time in the past, introduce an *initialDatetime* and a *finalDatetime*:

 ```
 {
-"initialDatetime": "2019-08-15T20:00:00.000Z"
+"initialDatetime": "2019-09-01T00:00:00.000Z",
+"finalDatetime": "2019-09-25T00:00:00.000Z"
 }
 ```

-2. **With a dynamic starting point**: If you don't set a datetime at the Time Range parameter or disconnect the Time Range element from your parameters the simulation starts wherever the charts are positioned.

-> KNOWN ISSUE: If you can't disconnect the Time Range element and wish to run simulations withour a set starting date, simply enter ```{}``` in the Edit Time Range field.
+**B.** If you set a *finalDatetime* in the past but not an *initialDatetime*, then the simulation will start at the point in time the charts are when you click the START BACKTESTING button.
+That is, the *initialDatetime* is taken from the position of the charts.

+2. **Paper-trading**:

+**A.** To do a forward-test, enter the current date as the *initialDatetime* and the date up to which you wish to run the forward-test as the *finalDatetime*.

+**B.** If you do not enter a *finalDatetime*, then the forward-test will run for one year.

 ## Time Period